Happy Anniversary: Prince and The Revolution, PURPLE RAIN

-The soundtrack’s first single, though, was actually the very last track recorded for the album: “When Doves Cry,” which also proved to be Prince’s first number one single.
+Ironically, the album’s first single was actually the very last track recorded for the album: “When Doves Cry,” which also proved to be Prince’s first number one single.
 From there, “Let’s Go Crazy” gave him his second number one single, while a trimmed-down version of the title track made it to #2.
 After that, it was time for the two “U” singles (we speak, of course, of “I Would Die 4 U” and “Take Me with U”), which made it to #8 and #25, respectively.

 Of the album’s remaining four tracks, there probably won’t be much in the way of argument if we suggest that “Darling Nikki” received the most attention, if not necessarily in the best of all possible ways.
 Tipper Gore may not have approved of the song’s risqué lyrics, but we’ll say this much for the PMRC: their antics were directly responsible for a whole lot of kids paying way more attention to what Nikki was doing with that magazine than they ever would have otherwise.
 Beyond that, though, we’ll note that “The Beautiful Ones” has gotten a lot of play as a result of Mariah Carey and Dru Hill covering it as a duet and Beyonce featuring it in her live set a few years back, Tina Turner did a pretty great cover of “Baby I’m a Star” back in 2000, and “Computer Love” is…well, let’s just say there’s nothing else like it on the album.